TestingContributor/gtk3-tutorial/separatormenuitem.rst

 =======
 Example
 =======
-An example of the SeparatorMenuItem can be found on the Menu page.
+For an example of the SeparatorMenuItem see the :doc:`menu` page.